tenstorrent/tt-metal/tech_reports/LLMs/llms.md

 **Optimization for Efficient Weight Reads from DRAM**

 In above example, weights were traditionally pushed to device in **TILE layout**.
 But in this case, padding is required to match the TILE_HEIGHT.
 This padding increased memory footprint and reduced DRAM access efficiency.
 To address this, weights are now wrapped into **TILE_WIDTH** sticks and converted to **ROW_MAJOR_LAYOUT** without requiring any padding.
+This weight transformation doesn't have any overhead during runtime as its only performed once during initialization.

 ```python
 # Optimized Weight Layout for DRAM